cryptobib/webapp/README.md

         cd web2py/applications
         ln -s ../../webapp cryptobib

+4. For a production server, you may want to remove all the other applications, or at least to restrict access to the admin application to local ips.

 In the sequel we suppose that you are in the `web2py` folder.

 ### Configure the application